LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

-When defining a category that declares and handles dynamic predicates, working in the context of *this* ties those dynamic predicates to the object importing the category while working in the context of *self* allows each object inheriting from the object that imports the category to have its own set of clauses for those dynamic predicates.
+When defining a category that declares and handles dynamic predicates, working in the context of *this* ties those dynamic predicates to the object importing the category, while working in the context of *self* allows each object inheriting from the object that imports the category to have its own set of clauses for those dynamic predicates.